LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

    Scales an image to a specified size.
-Requires either a ``-width`` or ``-height`` parameter, which specify the new size of the image using either integer pixel values (e.g. "50") or string percentage values (e.g.
+Requires either a ``-width`` or ``-height`` parameter, which specify the new size of the image using either integer pixel values (e.g. "50") or string percentage values (e.g. "50%").
-   "'50%'").
 An optional ``-sample`` parameter indicates pixel sampling should be used so no additional colors will be added to the image.
-An optional ``-thumbnail`` parameter optimizes the image for display on the Web.
+An optional ``-thumbnail`` parameter optimizes the image for display on the web.
 If only one of the ``-width`` or ``-height`` is specified then the other value is calculated proportionally.

 .. member:: image->rotate(deg::integer)
 .. member:: image->rotate(deg::integer, -bgColor=::string)